 After nearly two years in business, Schmidt’s had become a regular fixture at markets across Portland (I'm talking every street fair, festival, farmers market, and craft show at churches, schools, and parks year round), and while I recognized the biggest opportunity for growth was in retail accounts, I still gained immense value from showing up at my weekend markets and fairs.
 Getting first-hand feedback from customers motivated me more than anything else.
 Their enthusiasm fueled me.
-While the markets weren’t the biggest money-maker, or even the best way to get exposure (because you start to see the same faces over and over), they were a huge boost to my confidence, happiness, and motivation.
+While the markets weren’t the biggest moneymaker, or even the best way to get exposure (because you start to see the same faces over and over), they were a huge boost to my confidence, happiness, and motivation.
 Today, when entrepreneurs tell me they do most of their business online, I always encourage them to take every opportunity they can to communicate with their customers, even though they aren’t face to face.
-Be active in the comments; ask for feedback; send newsletters; encourage responses.
+Be active in the comments, ask for feedback, send newsletters, and encourage responses.
 Be transparent and share the feedback you’re getting (and how you’re implementing it) with your audience.
 Customers are your focus groups, and not only do they have a lot to teach you, but they can support and encourage you in infinite other ways.

 An initial benefit of the markets was meeting local shop owners who came to the booth interested in Schmidt’s.
 But once I really owned the idea of wholesale and had my newly rebranded product, I decided I wasn’t going to wait around for stores to approach me.
-I began investing more time courting retailers, either by stopping by the store (often with Oliver on my hip) or pitching by email.
+I began investing more time in courting retailers, either by stopping by the store (often with Oliver on my hip) or pitching by email.
 I mailed samples of the deodorant to all the retailers in the area, and personally followed up to see what people thought.

 For each account I landed, I’d add the store to a locator on my website so visitors could easily find where to buy Schmidt’s.
-The store locator started as a simple list of store names, and later Chris designed an interactive map with a little “S” flag to mark each location, and it was a thrill to watch the globe literally fill up with S’s as we continued to land more and more accounts.
-I used existing accounts to appeal to new ones, telling a potential retail partner, “Schmidt’s is already selling well at such-and-such store across town,” to emphasize the brand’s desirability.
-In time, I’d learn that I could work with broker teams to land more accounts in exchange for commission (and eventually many of my biggest accounts were brought in this way), but for now, I hustled to do it all myself.
+The store locator started as a simple list of store names, and later Chris designed an interactive map with a little “S” flag to mark each location, and it was a thrill to watch the globe literally fill up with S flags as we continued to land more and more accounts.
+I used existing accounts to appeal to new ones, like telling a potential retail partner, “Schmidt’s is already selling well at [such-and-such] store across town,” to emphasize the brand’s desirability.
+I was hustling to bring in accounts myself, but in time, I’d learn that I could work with broker teams to land more accounts in exchange for commission (and eventually many of my biggest accounts were brought in this way).

 I landed my first chain grocery store account, PCC Community Markets, by being extra tenacious.
-I initially met a representative from the company, Wendy, at a gift show in Seattle (the first show I’d ever traveled out of town to).
+I initially met Wendy, a representative from the company, at a gift show in Seattle (the first out-of-town show I’d ever traveled to).
 Gift shows are targeted specifically towards retailers looking to build their product assortment and are not open to the public, which was different from the farmers market scene where I could talk directly to the consumer.
 Shows like this offered huge opportunities, and I continued attending others as Schmidt’s grew.
 My goal was to convince store buyers that my product would fly off their shelves.
 After an initial conversation with Wendy at the show, I got her business card and was quick to follow up first thing Monday morning.